sushmit0109/hello-world/README.md

 # hello-world
 A desolate garden
 Where the slaves exist to assist
-Amd to merge with the master when they are complete The ancient monotheistic religion manifests itself again In this wreched graveyard of GITHUB.
+And to merge with the master when they are complete The ancient monotheistic religion manifests itself again In this wreched graveyard of GITHUB.